 The best ways to clean windows

-There are so many routes to go down, depending on how dirty your windows are, how big they are and how much time you have.
+There are so many routes to go down when cleaning windows, depending on how dirty your windows are, how big they are and how much time you have.
 We've split the various best ways to clean windows to reflect what you might be tackling.

 1. Get a streak-free finish on fairly clean windows with microfibre cloths and water